daolicloud/daolinet-openstack/README.md

 When a container is created in a server, its network medadata are captured by DaoliNet Openflow Controller (below we use the Controller for short).
 The network metadata include: the container's MAC address, the container's IP address (assigned to by the Controller as the DHCP server), the server's intranet MAC, the server's intranet IP, and the default gateway IP (the default gateway is the server).
 The Controller also capture the security group information of the container, i.e., information about a group of containers belonging to one security group, which is specified by the owner of the containers.

-When a container (say C1 in the figure below) initiates a communication to another container (C2), the first packet is an ARP one.
-In DaoliNet, the ARP packet will not be broadcast, instead it will be unicast to the Controller.
-The Controller has information to answer this ARP (the MAC of C2), again, unicast back to the ARP origin container.
-Then the container will send out communication packets.
-Since the server's OVS has no switching, routing, gatewaying information for these packets, a packetin event, sending the packet to the Controller, will occur
+When a container (say C1 in the figure below) initiates a communication to another container (C2), since the server has no switching, routing, gatewaying information for these packets, a packetin event, sending the packet to the Controller, will occur

 ![Workflow](http://www.daolicloud.com/static/workflow.png)